jkraemer/mail-gpg/README.md

 This gem adds GPG/MIME encryption capabilities to the [Ruby Mail Library](https://github.com/mikel/mail)

+For maximum interoperability the gem also supports *decryption* of messages using the non-standard 'PGP-Inline' method as for example supported in the Mozilla Enigmail OpenPGP plugin.

+There may still be GPG encrypted messages that can not be handled by the library, as there are some legacy formats used in the wild as described in this [Know your PGP implementation](http://binblog.info/2008/03/12/know-your-pgp-implementation/) blog.

 ## Installation

 Add this line to your application's Gemfile: